Hedwinaaron/MuJetAnalysis_Run3/README.md

 The analyzer will runover a Run-3 sample.
 Ussing the command:

-`cmsRun MuJetAnalysis/DataFormats/scripts/patifyMC_13TeV/patTuple_cutana_mujets_MiniAOD_Run2_cfg.py`
+`cmsRun MuJetAnalysis/DataFormats/scripts/patifyMC_13TeV/patTuple_cutana_mujets_MiniAOD_Run-2_cfg.py`
 The analyzer will run ober a Run-3 sample.
 In both cases a Run-3 configuration is used.
+In case the analyzer cannot access the files, these can be found here

+`/afs/cern.ch/user/h/hencinas/public`

 ## Cut-and-count
 A simple macro is available for quick cut-and-count based on the Ntuples: `CutFlowAnalyzer/scripts/cutflow_macros/CutFlow_2018L2Mu23.C`.
 More details on page.